jfengel/ServerAgent/README.md

 ## Synopsis

-This is a sample Java agent that instruments a Servlet and counts the strings used in each call.
+This is a sample Java agent that instruments a Servlet and counts the strings used in each service call.

 ## Installation